University credit program for high school students

-Outside of class, you’ll have the experience of independent living on an Ivy League campus, making friends, attending events and social activities on campus, and having time for summer fun.
-Preparing for college continues with an extensive Co-Curricular activity calendar – workshops and presentations designed specifically to help you succeed with your college applications, better prepare you for the transition to college life and college-level academics.
+Outside of class, Pre-Bacc's have the experience of independent living on an Ivy League campus, spending time in Brown’s libraries or other study areas, making friends, attending events and social activities on campus, and having time for summer fun.
+Preparing for college continues with an extensive Co-Curricular Summer@Brown activity calendar – workshops and presentations designed specifically to help you succeed with your college applications, better prepare you for the transition to college life and college-level academics.
 More »

 Where You Will Live

-Students live in residence halls within walking distance of academic buildings and campus resources.
-A team of carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs) live along with the pre-college students in each of residence halls.
+Pre-Bacc's live in residence halls designated specifically for them within walking distance of academic buildings and campus resources.
+A team of carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs) live along with the Pre-Bacc’s in each of residence halls.
 These skilled and caring live-in professionals and Brown undergraduates help students create a balanced academic and social life.
 More »